Grim-/OutwardSuperSimpleExample/README.md

 ```

-This again requires some knowledge of how Unity works in this particular case but since I know the function *SendMessage*  is used to call any function that matches the name **DodgeTrigger** that takes a parameter named *_direction* on any other components that share the same GameObject parent.
+This again requires some knowledge of how Unity works in this particular case but since I know the function *SendMessage*  is used to call any function that matches the name **DodgeTrigger** that takes a parameter named *_direction* on any other components that share the same GameObject.

 > How do you know that _direction is a Vector3 Type?
 >